ICTU/quality-time/README.md

 Implemented features so far include:

-- Simpler and more robust scheduled data collection.
+- Rubost data collection (the collector should never fail, even in the face of misconfigured or unavailable sources).
-- History in a database, allowing for time travel.
+- Measurement history is kept in a database, allowing for time travel.
 - Easy report configuration via the UI.
-- Multiple reports in one Quality-time instance.
+- Multiple reports in one *Quality-time* instance.
 - The possibility to use HQ as a metric source.
 - Simple/naive LDAP-integration.
 - Generic false-positive management.